Skip to main content

 The images you insert to your block will also appear on the PDF and Word export of your session.

-Inline images which you’ve added to your session will take up the available width of the relevant area in the table view and also appear in full width in the detailed printout.
+Inline images that you’ve added to your session will take up the available width of the relevant area in the table view and also appear in full width in the detailed printout.
 Therefore we recommend not to upload low-resolution images as these will appear pixelated in the PDF / Word printout.

 Did this answer your question?